College (2008 film): Plot

 After Kevin, a high school senior, is dumped by his girlfriend Gina for being too boring, he does not want to go to the freshman orientation weekend at Fieldmont University, which they had planned to attend together.
-However, Kevin's best friends Carter and Morris convince him that the weekend away will help get his mind off her, having been told by their friend Fletcher about a weekend visiting his brother at college in which he got laid by three college chicks at once.
+However, Kevin's best friends Carter and Morris convince him that the weekend away will help get his mind off her, having been told by their friend Fletcher about a weekend visiting his brother at college in which he got laid by three college chicks at once despite learning the cons of his stay.
 This convinces Kevin to go to Fieldmont for the freshmen orientation to prove to his ex-girlfriend that he can be fun instead of boring.

-Once they are there, one of the rowdiest fraternities on campus pretends to recruit them as pledges in return for granting them access to the college party scene.
+Once they are there, instead of residing in a college dormitory with a roommate carrying a massive fetish for animal porn, the rowdiest fraternity on campus currently on probation, a place where Carter's cousin was a brother at, pretends to recruit them as pledges in return for granting them access to the college party scene.
 Though forced to put up with the disgusting antics of fraternity brothers Teague, Bearcat, and Cooper, the guys meet sorority girls Kendall, Heather, and Amy, and sparks fly.
 But once Teague feels threatened by Kevin's new relationship with Kendall, who once dated Teague, he takes the pre-frosh humiliation to a greater level and make their lives miserable and start bullying them out of their college.
+They even steal their parents credit cards and max them out, while hiring Verne Troyer to make an appearance.

+Morris winds up getting drunk to the point where he encounters Dean Chandler on the road and puke on his car windshield, potentially causing his scholarship to diminish.
+Knowing it was their parents money that funded the frat party, Kevin and Carter demanded some booze, but were further humiliated when Teague revealed the 3 boys to be high school students.
+The fraternity then kidnapped the boys and took them to a secluded farm where they tied them up and left them with the farm animals.
+The guys manage to escape and there's a rift between the trio as they go their separate ways.
+They later decide to fight back and get payback for ruining their weekend as well as any chance of attending Fieldmont.

-The guys decide to fight back and get payback for ruining their weekend, and Morris's college scholarship, and Kevin's chance to attend Fieldmont.
-During the climax, Teague is arrested, Bearcat is superglued to a toilet, and Cooper is duct taped to a statue naked.
+During the climax, Teague is not only in trouble with the cops, but his car is vandalized, Bearcat is superglued to a toilet, and Cooper is duct taped to a statue naked.
+Kevin later made amends Kendall.
 After Kevin sent Gina a video of him having fun at a party at Fieldmont, she asks him to get back together with her, but he refuses.
 Kevin tells his friends about a new college weekend they can visit; Morris is being punished by his parents for messing up his college scholarship, but he says he can sneak out.
 All three of them decide to go.